nodejs/node/doc/api/crypto.markdown

 `'modp15'`, `'modp16'`, `'modp17'`, `'modp18'` (defined in
 [RFC 3526][]).
-The returned object mimics the interface of objects created by [crypto.createDiffieHellman()][] above, but will not allow to change the keys (with [diffieHellman.setPublicKey()][] for example).
+The returned object mimics the interface of objects created by [crypto.createDiffieHellman()][] above, but will not allow changing the keys (with [diffieHellman.setPublicKey()][] for example).
 The advantage of using this routine is that the parties do not have to generate nor exchange group modulus beforehand, saving both processor and communication time.

 Example (obtaining a shared secret):